jakov1002/Absenteeism_udemy/README.md

 I did not just follow along, I had to find solutions to errors and do some things differently.

 All necessary code explanations can be found in the notebooks' first cells.
-By doing this I tried to show my understanding of the subject matter.
+By doing this I tried give some insight to the reader and show my understading of the subject matter.

 Best viewing sequence: